vortex-exoplanet/VIP/readme.rst

 DOCUMENTATION
 ==============
-Docstrings (docuementation of every function/class) are included in the code.
+Docstrings (documentation of every function/class) are included in the code.
 Sphinx can be used to generate the documentation from the docstrings in html or pdf into docs folder (To-Do).